 #1 Elephants are afraid of mice

-Elephants have poor eyesight and rely heavily on their sense of smell and hearing to detect danger.
-They may react to the sound or movement of a mouse, but they are not afraid of them.
+This myth likely comes from misunderstanding elephant behavior.
+Elephants have poor eyesight and rely heavily on their sense of smell and hearing to detect any danger.
+So it may be likely that they react to the sound or movement of a mouse, but not out of fear, just surprise.

 #2 Elephants can’t jump

-While it is true that elephants cannot jump in the traditional sense, they are capable of lifting all four feet off the ground at once.
-This movement is known as “dancing,” and it is often seen in young elephants as a form of play.
+Yes, it is true that elephants cannot jump in the same way we humans do.
+However, they are actually able to lift all four feet their off the ground at once.
+Because it’s not quite jumping, it’s called “dancing” instead and is mostly seen in baby elephants playing around.

 #3 Elephants have bad memories